 - If I am winter backpacking and doing lots of snow melting, I take the no-longer made MSR Simmerlite.
 I have an old Whisperlite (that I should get rid of), but the Simmerlite is a bit lighter for a white gas stove.
 I’ve only had one slightly malfunction with the Simmerlite, but it pulled through ( I had to prime it a bit more to get it going).
 I could use a remote canister stove for winter backpacking, but that would require another tool I frankly don’t need.
 And even remote canister stoves start faltering around below zero and require a little bit of TLC.

 - Road trip?
 Solo car camping?
 Quick bivvy before a backpacking trip?
 My first ever camping stove!
 A one-burner propane stove.
 Fuel can be found almost anywhere.
 It is simple to use and uber-reliable.
-Packing up one cold winter camping trip, when the day time temps where in the single digits and it was snowing, my a past partner and I quickly had a hot drink to bring on the walk over to the visitors center.
+Packing up one cold winter camping trip, when the day time temps where in the single digits and it was snowing, my someone and I quickly had a hot drink to bring on the walk over to the visitors center.
 We were going to get the road report from the ranger and so no reason to not being cold while doing it.
 We were bundled in down coats, wore heavy balaclavas and insulated pants…and was drinking hot chai.
 (Quick story: The ranger checked on the three parties in the campground.
 The weather went to below zero temps that night.
 He also wanted everyone to check on road conditions before we left.
 When he came to our site and saw it was us, he gave an “Oh..it is you two.” and did not seem overly concerned. 🙂 )